+seconded by Regent

+it was ordered that:

-Lamar Institute of Technology is permitted to close the Medical Office Records Certificate Program effective Fall 2018.
+Lamar Institute of Technology be permitte ed to close the Medical Office Records

+Certificate Program effective Fall 2018.

 LIT's proposed closure of the Medical Office Records Certificate Program is necessary due to low enrollment and restructuring of the Office Management and Administration Program.
 There will be no impact on faculty.
 Current faculty will continue to teach Office Management and Administration Program courses.